aupasana/aupasana.github.io/pages/howto.md

 ## Download youtube videos on iOS for offline playback

-* Download the app iCal Mobile from the App Store
+1. Download the app iCal Mobile from the App Store, and launch it
-* From http://www.youtube.com, navigate to the video and start playing it
+2. Navigate to http://www.youtube.com and start playing the video
-* Tap and hold.
-In the context menu, select “Download”
+3. Tap and hold.
+In the pop-up menu, select "Download" / "Download as" and save the file
+4. Click on the 'Download' icon and select the file once the download is complete
+5. Click on 'Display File' to start playback, and maximize / full screen for a useable scrubber

-Note: The default file name isn’t useable.
-From [Settings / User Interface / Contextual Menu], add the “Download as … (Rename File)” item to the Main Menu.
-You can then use this item in the context menu to rename the item when you download it.
+Note: To see the "Download as" menu item, go to [Settings / User Interface / Contextual Menu] in the application.
+Add the "Download as … (Rename File)" item to the top group.

-* [[ link ]][sg] Vedic Wisdom yahoo group
+* [[ link ]][sg] Instructions on snapguide.com

 [sg]: https://snapguide.com/guides/download-youtube-video-on-ipad/